-A party claiming patent infringement must serve on all parties "Final Infringement Contentions" containing the information required by LPR 2.3 (a)-(h) no later than twenty-one (21) weeks after the due date for service of Initial Infringement Contentions.
-Each party asserting invalidity or unenforceability of a patent claim shall serve on all other parties, within fourteen(14) days after the Final Infringement Contentions are due, "Final Unenforceability and Invalidity Contentions" containing the information required by LPR 2.4 (b) and (c).
-Final Infringement Contentions may rely on no more than eight(8) asserted claims, from the set of previously-identified asserted claims, per asserted patent without an order of the court upon a showing of good cause and absence of unfair prejudice to opposing parties.
-Final Unenforceability and Invalidity Contentions may rely on no more than ten (10) prior art references, from the set of previously-identified prior art references, per asserted patent without an order of the court upon a showing of good cause and absence of unfair prejudice to opposing parties.
+A party claiming patent infringement must serve on all parties "Final Infringement Contentions" containing the information required by LPR 2.3 (a)-(h) no later than 21 weeks after the due date for service of Initial Infringement Contentions.
+Each party asserting invalidity or unenforceability of a patent claim must serve on all other parties, within 14 days after the Final Infringement Contentions are due, "Final Unenforceability and Invalidity Contentions" containing the information required by LPR

+2.4 (b) and (c).
+Final Infringement Contentions may rely on no more than 8 asserted claims, from the set of previously-identified asserted claims, per asserted patent without an order of the court upon a showing of good cause and absence of unfair prejudice to opposing parties.
+Final Unenforceability and Invalidity Contentions may rely on no more than 10 prior art references, from the set of previously identified prior art references, per asserted patent without an order of the court upon a showing of good cause and absence of unfair prejudice to opposing parties.